CORPORATE BRANDING AND MANAGEMENT

 Three years later came a collaboration with Murano glass maker Venini where we did an intervention in the processes they used to make various iconic pieces of blown glass.
 We stopped the work at mid-point, and our full gallery installation was revelatory of their hidden process.
 The result was another repositioning of a company.

-Over the next several years, we did similar exhibitions with similar results with Moser, Meissen, KPM, Richard Ginori, Manufacture Nationale de Sevres, J & L Lobmeyr and Baccarat.
+In 2005, we mounted a large scale exhibition called The 180 Year Waltz which was pivotal in repositioning the famed Austrian glass company Lobmeyr.
+And over the next several years, we did similar exhibitions with similar results with Moser, Meissen, KPM, Richard Ginori, Manufacture Nationale de Sevres and Baccarat.